astronomer/docs/astro/secrets-backend.md

 #### Step 1: Create an Airflow Variable or Connection in Google Cloud Secret Manager

-To start, add an Airflow variable or connection as a secret to Google Cloud Secret Manager.
+To start, create an Airflow variable or connection in Google Cloud Secret Manager that you want to store as a secret.
 You can do so via the Cloud Console or the gcloud CLI.

-You will use this secret to test your backend's functionality in Step 3, so it can be either a real or placeholder value.
+You will use this secret to test your backend's functionality in Step 3, so it can be either a real or test value.

 Secrets must be formatted such that:
 - Airflow variables are set as `airflow-variables-<variable-key>`.